-Courses in Accounting (ACCTG), Business Law, Finance (FIN) and Insurance (INS) at both the undergraduate and graduate levels are offered through the Department of Accounting and Finance.
-The Department also offers the Bachelor of Business Administration (B.B.A.)
-Degree at the undergraduate level.
-A minor in Accounting is also offered at the undergraduate level.
+Courses in Accounting (ACCT), Business Law, Finance (FIN) and Insurance (INS) at both the undergraduate and graduate levels are offered through the Department of Accounting and Finance.
+The Department also offers the Bachelor of Business Administration (B.B.A.) degree at the undergraduate level.
+A minor in Accounting and a minor in Finance are also offered at the undergraduate level.
 Members of the department are located on the third floor of the Jesse H. Jones business building in Suite 356.
 The Department seeks to fulfill a primary mission of delivering quality instruction that provides students with: